The Beauty of Bach’s Church Cantatas

 In other words, why don’t we see what a wonderful demographic older people are?
 They have the most disposable income, the most free-time to attend concerts, and are the most appreciative in finding culture that nourishes them.
 If they have grown tired of the simple structures of popular music in our culture, and they have graduated to something more interesting and rewarding—halleluiah!
 (Michael Torke, “The Future of Classical Music Audiences,” Michael Torke blog, January 13, 2018)

-I would commission a piece that that involved everybody in the community.
+I would commission a piece that involved everybody in the community.
 It would include all generations, amateurs, professionals, non-musicians.
 Each person would find his or her own expressive voice and join together into a coherent narrative.
 (Yo-Yo Ma, “Facing the music: Yo-Yo Ma,” The Guardian, November 7, 2016)

 Jazz musicians everywhere are all still trying to be little Beethovens: They’re trying to make their improvised variations imaginative and interesting.
 (Brad Mehldau, “Creativity in Beethoven and Coltrane: Installment 2 – Who Needs a Good Melody Anyways?”, bradmehldau.com)